-Before starting this exercise, let me introduce some of the keywords that will be used throughout this article:
+Before starting this exercise, let’s go over some of the concepts that will be used throughout the article:

 An interaction is any point of contact between the user and the interface, such as a tap or a swipe.
 Each interaction is assigned a value based on the time required to execute it.
 For the sake of simplicity, a single tap is given a nominal value of